-For Placement in Algebra I in the eighth grade:
+For placement in Algebra I in the eighth grade:

 - a.
-Math Composite standardized test score National Percentile: 93 or above on the Spring Scantron Performance Series Exam. - b.
+Math Composite standardized test score National Percentile: 93 or above on the Spring Standardized test. - b.
 Class grade in 7th grade math: 93 or above. - c.
-Iowa Algebra Aptitude Test results: 80 or above (Recommended time of testing May of 7th grade year). - d.
+Iowa Algebra Aptitude Test results: 80% or above (recommended time of testing May of 7th grade year). - d.
 Favorable teacher and principal recommendation.

 The Algebra I course incorporates numerous word problems that students need to solve.
-As such a teacher's recommendation should take into consideration the reading comprehension standardized test score when making a final decision for placement in Algebra I.
+A teacher's recommendation should take into consideration the reading comprehension standardized test score when making a final decision for placement in Algebra I.